QuantEcon/lecture-python-intro/in-work/cobweb.md

 Finally, to complete the model, we need to describe how price expectations are formed.

-For now, let's just assume that expected prices at time $t$ depend on past prices.
+We will assume that expected prices at time $t$ depend on past prices.

 In particular, we suppose that